I have a love/hate relationship with fall!

 And, it's fall appropriate, so you can use it until Thanksgiving...even bettter!

--2 yards of Burlap (About $8 at Hobby Lobby)
+Here's what you need to get started:-2 yards of Burlap (About $8 at Hobby Lobby)

 -14" straw wreath (Another $4 investment)